Blog · Review Essay · Last reviewed June 25, 2026

 The Rise of the Network Society and the Infrastructure of Power

 Manuel Castells's The Rise of the Network Society is a large, dense theory of the information age.
 Its lasting value is not that it predicted every later platform, model, or agent.
-It is that it named a social form: power organized through networks, flows, flexible firms, global labor, media systems, and institutions whose authority depends on connection.
+It is that it defined a social form: power organized through programmable networks that route money, work, attention, identity, expertise, and institutional authority.

 The Book

 The Rise of the Network Society was first published by Blackwell in 1996 as volume one of Castells's trilogy The Information Age: Economy, Society and Culture.
-Later editions expanded and revised the argument; Open Library records a 2010 Wiley-Blackwell second edition with a new preface, 656 pages, ISBN 9781405196864.
+Wiley's record for the 2010 edition describes it as the first book in the trilogy, with a substantial new preface; Open Library records the 2010 Wiley-Blackwell second edition as ISBN 9781405196864.
 The trilogy became one of the canonical sociological attempts to describe what industrial capitalism was becoming after computers, telecommunications, global finance, flexible production, and media systems reorganized everyday life.

 That makes it a natural companion to The Control Revolution, The Master Switch, Platform Capitalism, The Stack, and Protocol.
+Castells's later The Internet Galaxy narrows the lens to internet culture and politics; this earlier book supplies the wider institutional map.
 All of them ask where power goes when it leaves the obvious command center and enters infrastructure.

 Networks as Social Form

 The book's central move is to treat the network as more than a metaphor.
-A network is a form of organization: flexible, expandable, selective, and able to route resources through connected nodes while excluding what does not fit its logic.
+A network is a rule-governed topology: flexible, expandable, selective, and able to route resources through connected nodes while excluding what does not fit its logic.
 Castells argues that the information-technology paradigm strengthens this form by making coordination across distance faster, cheaper, and more programmable.

 This matters because network power often looks less like a boss issuing orders and more like a condition of access.
 To be connected to financial markets, logistics chains, search systems, cloud platforms, data brokers, standards bodies, app stores, identity providers, or model ecosystems is to be inside the field where decisions can travel.
 To be disconnected is not simply to be offline.
 It is to be socially and economically peripheral.